MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/deploy/single-server-deployment-of-operations-manager.md

 For a complete listing of ports used, the direction of the communication, and if the ports can be configured, see [Configuring a Firewall for Operations Manager](../plan/planning-security-configuring-a-firewall.md).

+## Next steps

-To deploy Operations Manager in a single-server management group, see [Walkthrough: Installing Operations Manager on a Single Server](../get-started/Walkthrough-Installing-Operations-Manager-on-a-Single-Server.md).
+- To deploy Operations Manager in a single-server management group, see [Walkthrough: Installing Operations Manager on a Single Server](../get-started/Walkthrough-Installing-Operations-Manager-on-a-Single-Server.md).